-3. Overall qualifications of the project: This criterion assesses whether the applicant, and team members, possess the necessary education, experience, training, facilities, and administrative resources to accomplish the project.
+- 3. Overall qualifications of the project: This criterion assesses whether the applicant, and team members, possess the necessary education, experience, training, facilities, and administrative resources to accomplish the project.
 This includes demonstration of support, cooperation and/or collaboration with the fishing industry, and qualifications/experience of project participants.
-(15 points)

-4. Project costs: This criterion evaluates the budget to determine if it is realistic and commensurate with the project needs and time frame.
+(15 points) - 4.
+Project costs: This criterion evaluates the budget to determine if it is realistic and commensurate with the project needs and time frame.
 Cost-effectiveness of the project is considered.
-(25 points)

-5. Outreach and education: This criterion assesses whether the project involves a focused and effective education and outreach strategy regarding NOAA's mission to protect the Nation's natural resources.
+(25 points) - 5.
+Outreach and education: This criterion assesses whether the project involves a focused and effective education and outreach strategy regarding NOAA's mission to protect the Nation's natural resources.
 This includes identification of anticipated benefits, potential users, likelihood of success, and methods of disseminating results.
 Where appropriate, data generated from the research must be formatted in a manner consistent with NMFS and ACCSP databases.
 A copy of this format is available from NMFS.
 Principal Investigators should anticipate being requested to provide an oral presentation to the Council's Scallop Committee, Advisory Panel, or Plan Development Team on the results of their research.
-Principle investigators who publish their research in a peer-review journal are encouraged (or required?) to make the article open access so it is accessible to the public.
 (10 points)